wjs001/UCJC/README.md

 Uyghur--Chinese judicial machine translation is a low-resource and high-stakes translation scenario.
 A fluent translation may still be legally unreliable if it changes judicial terminology, party roles, claims, judgment results, dates, amounts, or event relations.

-This repository provides the anonymized implementation for:
+This repository highlights the following contributions:
 | Component | Description |
 |---|---|
 | 🧾 **UCJC** | A multi-granularity Uyghur--Chinese judicial MT resource |